 Winthrop Rhythm & Blues Festival rescheduled to 2021

-After careful consideration, and with a heavy heart, Winthrop Music Association is cancelling the 33rd Winthrop Rhythm & Blues Festival scheduled July 17-19, 2020.
-This has been a very difficult decision but we must put the health and safety of everyone first, and the uncertainty surrounding the next few months has made planning untenable.
+After careful consideration, and with a heavy heart, Winthrop Music Association cancelled the 33rd Winthrop Rhythm & Blues Festival scheduled July 17-19, 2020.
+This was a very difficult decision but we had put the health and safety of everyone first, and the uncertainty surrounding the pandemic made planning untenable.

 “Winthrop Rhythm & Blues Festival has weathered many hardships over its 33 years —wicked winds, raging wildfires— and some came close to sinking the event,” continues Northcott.
 “But thanks to our festival attendees and to our dedicated Winthrop team and partners, we’ve been able to not only survive these challenges, but have grown strong, become financially sustainable, and thrived as the largest and longest-running blues festival in Washington.”

 “We couldn’t be more grateful for the support and faith of our fans,” adds festival director, Erika Olsen.
 “We urge you to stay healthy and safe in these times, and to look for ways to best help one another and care for your loved ones, friends, and community.
 We’re counting on emerging from this with an even better sense of what matters, and we will be back – July 16-18, 2021.
 We can’t wait to celebrate our love of music and community with you again at the Blues Ranch on the Methow.”